 - 4. Drying

-The cast potter's clay is then thoroughly dried under sunlight, and the rough parts of the surface are ground to produce a smooth surface.
+The cast potter's clay is then thoroughly dried in the sunlight, and the rough parts of the surface are ground to produce a smooth surface.

 - 5. Bisque

 Bisque firing is carried out in order to make it easier to perform the next process, which is decorative coating.

-At this undercoating stage, an asbolite pigment is used.
-Painting is performed with care, using a writing brush.
-Asbolite has a grayish color at the undercoating stage, but when baked it becomes a vivid blue dye.
+In this stage, an asbolite pigment is used.
+Painting is performed with care using a writing brush.
+Asbolite has a grayish color at the undercoating stage, but when fired it becomes a marvelous vivid blue dye.

 - 7. Glazing